-How high up did it go?
-Can I make it fly higher?
+How can I make it fly higher?

 How can I make it fly better?